Media portrayal of LGBTQ people: Media portrayal and social change

-Although there are many negative consequences that arise from LGBTQ+ portrayal in media, there are some positive consequences as well.
-Seeing LGBTQ+ people in the media can bring about more acceptance of these people.
-This is because before LGBTQ+ people appeared in media, many people had no idea what they may be like.
-Because many LGBTQ+ people chose not to openly talk about themselves, their peers and families may either have no idea or a negative perception about what it is like to be an LGBTQ+ person.
-Thus, LGBTQ+ people may be misrepresented in the media.
+The perceptions that people have of LGBTQ+ can change from watching LGBTQ+ portrayal in media.
+Many people feel that seeing LGBTQ+ people in the media can bring about more acceptance and awareness by peers and families.
+According to an article published by Zerebecki et al. (2021), "Can TV shows promote acceptance of sexual and ethnic minorities?
+A literature review of television effects on diversity attitudes," the parasocial contact theory states that viewers have the ability to form strong one-sided bonds with characters on-screen.
+These parasocial bonds can resemble friendships.
+Therefore, when audiences repeatedly encounter positive portrayals of minority characters, these relationships can eliminate possible negative beliefs and prejudices.
+It has been shown that in the show Will & Grace, viewers who form this parasocial contact with the gay character Will would lead to lower levels of bias towards gay men.

-Media portrayal of LGBTQ+ people has also been important in furthering activist movements for LGBTQ+ populations, especially where American history is concerned.
+Media portrayal of LGBTQ+ people has also further advanced activist movements for LGBTQ+ populations, especially where American history is concerned.
 LGBTQ+ people have recently gained more visibility for their positive contributions to movements for social change.
 For example, in the documentary United in Anger: A History of ACT UP, LGBTQ+ people of diverse backgrounds are recognized for their integral role in securing greater access to healthcare for those living with AIDS as well as national attention for a population largely ignored by the government and other important institutions.

 The change in the portrayal of LGBTQ+ over time is positive.
-In the 1990s on ABC, a show called Roseanne featured an episode in which a woman briefly kissed another woman and this was preceded by a viewer discretion warning.
+In the 1990s on ABC, Roseanne featured an episode in which a woman briefly kissed another woman and this was preceded by a viewer discretion warning.
 However, ABC aired an episode of Grey's Anatomy in 2011 ("White Wedding" - 7.20) showing a lesbian wedding between the characters Callie and Arizona.
 This was before same-sex marriage was state-wide legalized as this happened in 2015.